giro3d-org/Giro3D/README.md

 ### Where does the name Giro3D come from ?

 The name is a reference to the italian mathematician and inventor [Girolamo Cardano](https://en.wikipedia.org/wiki/Gerolamo_Cardano).

+### What licenses does Giro3D use ?

+The Giro3D source code and example code is licensed under the [MIT license](https://opensource.org/license/mit).
+The Giro3D website, documentation, and images are licensed under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.